jottenlips/favorite_resources/README.md

 # About

-This is a list of articles, documents, and videos that I have found to be very helpful for modern web development.
+This is a list of articles, documents, and videos that I have found to be very helpful for web development.

 # Databases